-The ISL62773 features two pins, NTC and NTC_NB, which are used to monitor motherboard temperature and alert the AMD CPU if a thermal issues arises.
-The basic function of this circuitry is outlined in the "Thermal Monitor [NTC, NTC_NB]" on page 27.
-Figure 32 shows the basic configuration of the NTC resistor, RNTC, and offset resistor, RS, used to generate the warning and shutdown voltages at the NTC pin.
+The ISL6277 features two pins, NTC and NTC_NB, which are used to monitor motherboard temperature and alert the AMD CPU if a thermal issues arises.
+The basic function of this circuitry is outlined in the Thermal Monitor section.
+Figure 32 shows the basic configuration of the NTC resistor, $R{\mbox{\scriptsize NTC}}$, and offset resistor, $R{\mbox{\scriptsize S}}$, used to generate the warning and shutdown voltages at the NTC pin.

 FIGURE 32.
-THERMAL MONITOR FEATURE OF THE ISL62773
+THERMAL MONITOR FEATURE OF THE ISL6277

 As the board temperature rises, the NTC thermistor resistance decreases and the voltage at the NTC pin drops.
 When the voltage on the NTC pin drops below the thermal warning threshold of 0.640V, then VR_HOT_L is pulled low.
-When the AMD CPU detects that VR_HOT_L has gone low, it will begin throttling back load current on both outputs to reduce the board temperature.
+When the AMD CPU detects VR_HOT_L has gone low, it will begin throttling back load current on both outputs to reduce the board temperature.

 If the board temperature continues to rise, the NTC thermistor resistance will drop further and the voltage at the NTC pin could drop below the thermal shutdown threshold of 0.580V.
-Once this threshold is reached, the ISL62773 shuts down both Core and Northbridge VRs indicating a thermal fault has occurred prior to the thermal fault counter triggering a fault.
+Once this threshold is reached, the ISL6277 shuts down both Core and Northbridge VRs indicating a thermal fault has occurred prior to the thermal fault counter triggering a fault.